mortenebak/laravel-starter-project/README.md

-## About this Laravel base project
+# Laravel Starter Project

 This repository contains my starting point when developing a new Laravel project.
+It comes with a basic user management, role management and permissions management and a dashboard.

-It includes the TALL stack from the preset at [Tallstack.dev](https://tallstack.dev):
+## It includes the TALL stack from the preset at Tallstack.dev:

 - [Tailwind CSS](https://tailwindcss.com)
 - [Alpine.js](https://alpinejs.dev)
 - [Laravel](https://laravel.com)
 - [Laravel Livewire](https://laravel-livewire.com)

-Further it includes:
+## Further it includes:

 - [Laravel Pint](https://github.com/laravel/pint) for code style fixes
 - [PestPHP](https://pestphp.com) for testing